-For example, what if your business uses palm oil, but ignores the customer feedback that asks you not to?
-Or your business is still using un-recyclable packaging, even though customers tell you that’s what they want.
+For example, what if your business uses palm oil, but ignores the customer feedback which asks you not to?
+Or your business is still using un-recyclable packaging, even though customers tell you they want to recycle.

-There’s lot of examples of things that businesses do that customers don’t like.
+There’s lot of examples of things businesses do that customers don’t like.

 Like when they change the flavour or recipe, and customers prefer the old one. (e.g.the classic example of New Coke back in the 1980s).

 Or when they reduce the weight of a product, but keep the same price. (also known as shrinkflation).

 We’re sure when this happens, the smart alec who proposed the change (usually to save the company money) will say customers won’t notice.
 Or they won’t care.
 But customers do notice, and do care, when changes benefit the business, not them.
 And they won’t be slow to let you know when they don’t like something you do.

 Great marketing puts customers first. (as per our very first article on this site, the importance of market research).

 It listens to what they think and feel, watches what they do, and only then does it act.

 Customer needs comes first.
 Everything else comes after that.

 If what you do doesn’t meet customer needs, you question why you’re doing it.